 The tour bus will depart at 12 noon from the Lord Baltimore Hotel.
 The tour bus will return to the hotel at 6:15pm.
 Lunch will be served on the tour.

-Heber Brown, III of Pleasant Hope Baptist Church and Eric Jackson of Black Yield Institute will discuss Black food sovereignty efforts in Baltimore in the context of a city beleaguered by generational injustices.
+Reverend Dr. Heber Brown, III of Pleasant Hope Baptist Church and NESAWG Board Member and Eric Jackson of Black Yield Institute will discuss Black food sovereignty efforts in Baltimore in the context of a city beleaguered by generational injustices.
 The work of the Black Church Food Security Network and Black Yield Institute will be highlighted.

 Warren and LaVette Blue run The Greener Garden, an urban farm located in the Hamilton area of northeast Baltimore City and owned by farmers.
 They have one of the largest urban farms in the city.